 This is an important time for your child and we need your help to make the transition from home to Nursery as smooth as possible.
 The sessions begin at 9.00 am for the full time children and the am children, pm children will be collected from the back gate (Bishops Avenue) at 12:30pm.
 The Nursery room will be set up ready to welcome the children as they arrive.
-They will each have a peg with a picture and their name.
-There is a daily routine which your child will follow.
+They will each have a peg with their own photograph and their name.
+There is a daily routine which your child will be expected to follow.